protesilaos/my-website/_commentary/2022-07-30-philosophy-shaving-beard.md

 [^Ugliness]: **Update 2022-07-31 18:33 +0300:** On rare occasions I
     raise secondary points without explaining them: they don't really matter.
-Though here I need to elaborate , otherwise there may be a misunderstanding.
+Though here I need to elaborate, otherwise there may be a misunderstanding.
 It is inferred from my writings---or stated outright---that I have no interest in social standards and, as such, the point about me being "uglier" is just part of my cynicism.